AkarshGM/AkarshGM/README.md

 # 👋 Hello, I'm Akarsh G M!

-I am a **Certified Data Analyst** from **NIIT**, passionate about analysing Data and Solving Problems.
-Always curious about the hidden story within a dataset!!
+I am a **Certified Data Analyst** from **NIIT**, passionate about Analysing Data and Solving Problems.
+Always curious about the hidden story within a Dataset!!

 ---
 Favourite Quote: **"In God we trust.
 All others must bring data." — W. Edwards Deming**